ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/banksy-wall-and-piece-book-giveaway.markdown

 competition-description: "<p>Artistic genius, political activist, painter and decorator,\
   \ mythic legend or notorious graffiti artist?
 Right, we are talking about Banksy.\
   \ We have managed to get our hands on his book ‘Wall and Piece’ to one of our lucky\
-  \ members to win.</p>\r\n<p>If you want to know everything about the responsible\
+  \ members to win.</p>\n<p>If you want to know everything about the responsible for\
-  \ for decorating the streets, walls, bridges and zoos of towns and cites throughout\
+  \ decorating the streets, walls, bridges and zoos of towns and cites throughout\
-  \ the world, click below for a chance to win.</p>"
+  \ the world, click below for a chance to win.</p>\n"
 hero-header: "Win Banksy 'Wall and Piece' book!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-71084c3f-4cd1-4818-8818-2f04f2a4e83f.jpg"